What is a SoulBound Token?

-Soulbound tokens are non-transferable; once you acquire one, it will always be tied to your personal wallet and identity, and cannot be sold or given to another person.
-This makes them ideal to digitally represent assets that cannot be acquired by purchasing, such as certificates of competence, reputation, medical records, etc.
+Soulbound tokens are non-transferable.
+After acquiring one, it is always in your personal wallet and identity.
+It cannot be sold or given to another person.
+Making them ideal for digitally representing assets that cannot be acquired by purchasing, such as certificates of competence, reputation, medical records, etc.

 The fact that they are non-transferable means that – like the examples above – they are tied to the user for life.
-The owner of the token can then control who has access to the data contained within the token, and can also revoke that access when they see fit.
-So SBTs offer a solution for individuals who want maximum control over their personal data, because they allow that data to be managed in tokenized form, rather than kept on a central database.
+The owner of the token can then control who has access to the data contained within the token.
+It can also revoke that access when they see fit.
+So SBTs offer a solution for individuals who want maximum control over their personal data.
+Allowing the management of data in token form, rather than kept on a central database.

 Adoption is Essential for the Success of SBTs

-Nevertheless, SBTs can only gain momentum when there is a rise in adoption by the bodies and institutions that are supposed to issue them.
-So for example, schools, recruiting companies, and event organizers are all prime examples of entities where SBTs might become relevant – but only once they have the infrastructure to interact with tokenized assets.
+Nevertheless, SBTs can only gain momentum when there is a rise in adoption by the bodies and institutions that issue them.
+So, for example, schools, recruiting companies, and event organizers are all prime examples of entities where SBTs might become relevant.
+Which can only happen once they have the infrastructure to interact with tokenized assets.